Many or all companies we feature compensate us. Compensation and editorial

 Lenders reserve their maximum CLTV for the most eligible borrowers, so if your credit score or income is lower, your debt-to-income ratio (DTI) is higher, or you’re located in certain states, your HELOC limit could be lower.

-What fees will I pay to use a HELOC to pay off my mortgage?
+What fees will I pay for a HELOC to pay off a mortgage?

-Aside from interest, HELOCs can come with additional costs, like closing costs and annual maintenance fees.
+Aside from interest, HELOCs can come with additional costs, such as closing costs and annual maintenance fees.
 The most common HELOC fees include:

 • Closing costs: Lenders charge closing costs to offset their administrative expenses.
-These can include application and origination fees and costs for credit checks.
+These can include application and origination fees and credit check costs.
+These are roughly 2% to 5% of the total loan cost, but they vary by lender.

 • Appraisal fees: Depending on your lender, your home’s value, and when you purchased the property, you may need a new appraisal before you take out a HELOC.
-If it’s necessary, your lender will order the appraisal, but it might pass the cost on to you.
+If necessary, your lender will order the appraisal, but it might pass the cost on to you.
+On average, an appraisal costs between $600 and $2,000; this can vary depending on the size of the home and where you live.

-• Annual fees: Many lenders charge annual fees for HELOCs, even if you don’t borrow from the line of credit.
+• Annual fees: Many lenders charge for HELOCs, even if you don’t borrow from the line of credit.
 Lenders may waive these fees if you meet other requirements, such as maintaining a checking account through the same bank.
+These fees are generally minimal, often between $50 and $100.

 Most HELOC lenders let you pay off your balance early without a penalty.
-That may not be the case if your lender pays your closing costs for you, however.
+However, that may not be the case if your lender pays your closing costs for you.
+Mortgage lenders may also charge a prepayment penalty for paying off your mortgage ahead of schedule.

-If your lender covers your closing costs, you may be required to keep your HELOC open for a minimum length of time (often three years) to avoid additional fees.
+If your lender covers your closing costs, you may be required to keep your HELOC open for a minimum period (often three years) to avoid additional fees.

 Shopping around can help you reduce fees or avoid them altogether, so we recommend comparing several HELOC lenders to see which is best for you.